Gnopps/obsidian-rewarder/README.md

 #### Reward settings

 -   _Occurence values_: Defines the chance of a reward with the occurence to be given.
-A setting of "20" means that on average, this reward occurence will be given 20% of the time.
+A setting of "20" means that on average, this reward occurence will be given 20% of the time a task is completed.
 The chance that _any_ reward is given is the sum of the three values given here.
 -   _Occurence labels_: Allows you to rename the default occurence names.

 #### Special characters settings

--   _Start/End of metadata_: Allows you to set another character to define between what characters your rewards have the data of occurence.
+-   _Start/End of metadata_: Allows you to define between what characters your rewards have the data of occurence and inventory.
 Defaults to "{" and "}".

 ### Commands